 Effective multistakeholder processes

-The processes established for consultation in the context of VPAs have proved to be effective, predictable, accessible and reasonably transparent.
+The processes established for consultation in the context of VPAs have proved to be effective, predictable, accessible and transparent.
 In general, stakeholders have understood how their input will be used.

 In the Republic of the Congo, the VPA negotiations created space for civil society and indigenous people's organisations, as well as private sector organisations, to contribute and have their voices heard.

-From the start, the principle of participation has also been embedded in the Congolese REDD+ process.
+And from the start, the principle of participation has also been embedded in the Congolese REDD+ process.

 Civil society and indigenous people's organisations created a platform, the Cadre de Concertation REDD+ (CACO-REDD+).
 This built on the experiences of the Plateforme de Gestion Durable de Forêts, created to follow the negotiation and implementation of the VPA.